Rigid Mount – Trailer Axle Without Suspension?

 5. Load Reduction.
 Trailer axles rate for a particular load with suspension.
 Dexter says the load capacity is one half for a trailer axle without suspension (rigid mount).
 So, a 6000 lb axle is good to carry 6000 lbs with suspension, but only 3000 lbs rigid mount.

 6. No Load Share.
 Most applications of rigid mount are single axles.
 That makes sense.
-However, in tandem or triple, the axles won’t share at all, so any attitude other than perfectly level makes one axle carry most or all of the load.
+However, in tandem or triple, the axles will not share at all, so any attitude other than perfectly level makes one axle carry most or all of the load.
 So, the rating of the trailer – no matter how many axles – is half the rating of one axle.
 See the example below.

 7. Sensitive to Attitude.
 When multiple axles are rigid mount, the trailer becomes very sensitive to position attitude.
 If the tongue is up slightly, the rear axle takes the load.
 If the tongue is down, the front axle takes it.
 This also make trailer stability suffer because the effective load balance changes drastically as the trailer goes over a bump.